psenough/teach_yourself_demoscene_in_14_days/README.md

 By the end of day 12 you should know the dangers and importance of crunch times to deliver a demoscene entry on time.
 Use them wisely!

-## Day 13 - The Real Party is Outside
+## Day 13 - The Real Party Is Outside

 Demoparties are where demosceners gather to meet each other, finish their productions and share them on the big screen.